Westview High School (Portland, Oregon): Extracurricular activities

-In the 2021-22 school year, 66% of students reported being involved in at least one extracurricular activity.
+In the 2021–22 school year, 66% of students reported being involved in at least one extracurricular activity.

 Academic competitions

-Westview is home to several competitive academic teams, namely Science Bowl and History Bowl.
+Westview is home to several competitive academic teams, namely Science Bowl, History Bowl, and Speech and Debate.
 The former group has earned two straight regional championships in 2016 and 2017 in the Bonneville Power Administration Regional Science Bowl, the largest tournament of its kind in the nation.
 Westview's Science Bowl team has appeared at the national competition for National Science Bowl in four consecutive years, placing second in their division at the national competition in 2017.

 Westview's History Bowl program has also placed on the national level on multiple occasions.
 The team has twice been the national champion of History Bowl, in 2014 and again in 2017.

 Individual Westview students have also had success in science fairs with many students both qualifying to and winning awards at the International Science and Engineering Fair, Regeneron ISEF (formerly Intel ISEF).